 NEW!
 S. 2048 | Sens.
 Sherrod Brown (D-OH), Susan Collins (R-ME), Sheldon Whitehouse (D-RI) and Shelley Moore Capito (R-WV)

-UPDATE!
-On December 21, 2020, Congress passed the BENES Act as part of the end-of-year omnibus package.
+On December 21, 2020, Congress passed BENES Act provisions as part of the end-of-year omnibus package.
 The bill achieves three primary objectives: